Trgrf/ReadMeGen/README.md

 - [Credits](#credits)
 - [License](#license)
 ## Installation
-The installation for this project is npm init -y, update the .env file with your settings and then npm start or use the heroku link provided at the bottom of this README.
+First you want to npm install and then just run a npm start to get the application up and running on localhost:3001.
+Then using insomnia follow the routing so you can see datadisplayed from the database.
 ## Usage
-This app allows you to keep track of your own posts and make comments so that you dont forget about things.
+To allow users to really understand how the backend works with regards to data retrival and data display.
 ## License

 undefined